Politically-Oriented Lit Mags: A List of Resources

 Critical Inquiry is an interdisciplinary, peer-reviewed journal devoted to the best critical thought in the arts and humanities.
 Founded in 1974, it has been called “one of the best known and most influential journals in the world” (Chicago Tribune) and “academe’s most prestigious theory journal” (New York Times).
 Combining a commitment to rigorous scholarship with a vital concern for dialogue and debate, the journal presents articles by eminent and emerging scholars, critics and artists on a wide variety of issues in contemporary criticism and culture.
 Associated with no single school of thought, tied to no single discipline, Critical Inquiry is dedicated to providing a forum for cutting-edge thought while reconsidering traditional concepts and practices.
 The editors invite submissions of manuscripts in English appropriate to the aims of Critical Inquiry.
 Manuscripts should not exceed 7,500 words.

 Fringe.
 Editors think literature is a place to safely explore controversial and unpleasant topics and unfamiliar points of view.
 Their special mission is to diversify the existing literary community, both aesthetically and demographically: They aspire to publish styles and genres that other journals eschew and we take particular pleasure in publishing voices that are not often included in the canon.
 As a new media journal, they’re able to publish frequently and reach a wider international audience than a traditional print journal (some 13,000+ people across the world each month).
 In addition, their online format allows them to publish emerging multimedia art such as audio collage, hypertext, and flash poetry.
-See TRR's interviews with Fringe editors and review of Fringe here.
+[While there are other journals with the same name, this Fringe appears to have ceased publishing.]

 Michigan Quarterly Review is an eclectic interdisciplinary journal of arts and culture that seeks to combine the best of poetry, fiction, and creative nonfiction with outstanding critical essays on literary, cultural, social, and political matters.
 The flagship journal of the University of Michigan, MQR draws on lively minds here and elsewhere, seeking to present accessible work of all varieties for sophisticated readers from within and without the academy.